dioptic/napari-argos-archive-reader/README.md

 volume rendering or swapping axes can trigger the loading of all ARGOS layers, which can take a long time for large archives.

+[ARGOS](https://www.dioptic.de/en/argos-en/) is an automated system for surface inspection according to ISO 10110-7.
 <!--
 Don't miss the full getting started guide to set up your new package: https://github.com/napari/cookiecutter-napari-plugin#getting-started